simonsobs/socs/docs/agents/meinberg_syncbox_agent.rst

 Description
 -----------
-The Meinberg syncbox synchronizes to GPS and distributes timing mostly over the network using PTP.
+The Meinberg syncbox synchronizes to the M1000 from PTP and distributes signal to attached devices in various formats (IRIG, PPS, etc).

 The Meinberg Syncbox Agent actively issues SNMP GET commands to request the status from several Object Identifiers (OIDs) specified by the syncbox